JsCommunity/reaclette/README.md

 - `props` are available both in effects and computed values
 - computed values are available in the `state` in effects
-- effects returns updated properties, not a complete new state, i.e. you don't need to merge the previous state yourself

 ## Install